-1. The Judicial Administrator and the accused may agree, in writing, to a summary decision before formal charges are filed.
-If a Summary Decision Agreement is reached, the Judicial Administrator shall:

-a. send a notice of formal accusation and of the provisions of the summary decision to the accused; and b. notify the Judicial Codes Counselor of each summary decision as soon as possible, if the Judicial Administrator has learned that the accused has consulted the Judicial Codes Counselor.

-2. In the event that this summary procedure is employed:
+- 1. The Judicial Administrator and the accused may agree, in writing, to a summary decision before formal charges are filed.
+If a Summary Decision Agreement is reached, the Judicial Administrator shall: - a. send a notice of formal accusation and of the provisions of the summary decision to the accused; and - b. notify the Judicial Codes Counselor of each summary decision as soon as possible, if the Judicial Administrator has learned that the accused has consulted the Judicial Codes Counselor. - 2.
+In the event that this summary procedure is employed:

-a.
+- a.
 All penalties and remedies listed in Article IV may be assessed via summary decision.
-In the case of suspension or dismissal, however, the Judicial administrator must obtain the prior approval of a Hearing Board Chair, to insure against the possibility of intimidation or coercion in the negotiations.

-b.
-A summary decision shall not become final until two business days after reaching agreement.

-3. The Judicial Administrator shall determine, without undue delay, whether to offer a summary decision, to file formal charges, or to take no action.

-4. The Judicial Administrator shall notify the complainant no more than two business days after the summary decision becomes final or after he or she otherwise decides not to file charges.

-5. If the complainant is dissatisfied with the summary decision or with the decision of the Judicial Administrator not to file charges, he or she may petition the Judicial Administrator in writing to show cause for the decision before the University Hearing Board.
+In the case of suspension or dismissal, however, the Judicial a Administrator must obtain the prior approval of a Hearing Board Chair, to insure against the possibility of intimidation or coercion in the negotiations; the Judicial Administrator must do so prior to reaching agreement, but may address the Hearing Board Chair without the participation of the accused. - b.
+A summary decision shall not become final until two business days after reaching agreement. - 3.
+The Judicial Administrator shall determine, without undue delay, whether to offer a summary decision, to file formal charges, or to take no action. - 4.
+The Judicial Administrator shall notify the complainant no more than two business days after the summary decision becomes final or after he or she otherwise decides not to file charges. - 5.
+If the complainant is dissatisfied with the summary decision or with the decision of the Judicial Administrator not to file charges, he or she may petition the Judicial Administrator in writing to show cause for the decision before the University Hearing Board.
 This petition must be received by the Judicial Administrator within three calendar days after the complainant's receipt of the Judicial Administrator's notice of the nonaction or summary action.
 The Judicial Administrator shall promptly forward the petition to a Hearing Board Chair.
-The University Hearing Board shall meet to consider the petition within 21 calendar days of receipt of the publicial Administrator.
-That board can:

-a. uphold the decision of the Judicial Administrator;

-b. order the Judicial Administrator to reopen the investigation; or c. order the Judicial Administrator to file charges so that the case can be adjudicated by the University Hearing Board.
+The University Hearing Board shall meet to consider the petition within 21 calendar days of receipt of the petition by the Judicial Administrator.
+That board can: - a. uphold the decision of the Judicial Administrator; - b. order the Judicial Administrator to reopen the investigation; or - c. order the Judicial Administrator to file charges so that the case can be adjudicated by the University Hearing Board.